shawnzyp/CCCCG/README.md

 Hosted version of the mobile-optimized character sheet for GitHub Pages.

+## CCCCG Features

+- Auto-fills classification perks along with matching resistances and vulnerabilities
+- Offers origin story options and extensive character questions for backstory building
+- Tracks cinematic points and energy resistances in the combat tab
+- Logs downtime activities like Research, Training, and Media Control for campaign bookkeeping

 ## Firebase Configuration

 Firebase settings are now stored in a standalone `firebase-config.json` file.
 The